HobnobMancer/cazy_webscraper/docs/source/uniprot.rst

 ``--sequence``, ``-s`` - Enable retrieving protein amino acid sequences.
 Default, sequences are **not** retrieved.

+``--seq_update`` - If a newer version of the protein sequence is available, overwrite the existing sequence for the protein in the database.
+Default is false, the protein sequence is **not** overwritten and updated.

 ``--sql_echo`` - Set SQLite engine echo parameter to True, causing SQLite to print log messages.
 Default: False.

 ``--species`` - List of species (organsim scientific names) to restrict the retrieval of protein to data from UniProt to proteins belonging to one of the given species.